- Financial Aid

 Placement testing is a valuable tool in ensuring that students are enrolled in courses that support student success.
 Lack of preparation for the assessment may result in additional cost and time for classes.

-Students may register for the placement test online at www.abtech.edu/content/Student-Services/Testing-Center/Future-Students.
+Students may schedule placement testing online by clicking the yellow "Schedule NOW!" button below.
 Students must present a picture I.D. to take the placement test.
 Placement testing is available both day and evening hours and the results are provided to the student by an Academic Advisor immediately after the student completes the tests.
 Based on placement scores, a student will be placed directly into College English and math or into one of the developmental studies courses that are designed to prepare the student for entry into his or her chosen field of study.
 To support student success, students are required to take the courses into which they are placed.

 Adult Basic Education Placement